 - Kirkland Signature Champagne Brut (also at Costco)

-Just remember that you’re using this sparkling wine for a cocktail, so the fruit juice will mask some of its flavor profile.
+Remember that you’re using this sparkling wine for a cocktail, so the fruit juice will mask some of its flavor profile.
 There’s no need to splurge on high-end bottles unless that’s your preference.

 As for how many bottles of bubbly you’ll need…a good rule of thumb is that each 750 ml bottle should serve 6-8 people (equivalent to about 3-4 ounces per serving).

 Deciding on Mimosa Bar Juices

 The only limit to your juice offering is your imagination…and space constraints.
 Having planned an elegant but affordable bridal shower for my niece, I can tell you that most guests will choose orange, peach, or mango juice.
 It’s easy to go overboard with all of the juice options these days, but I suggest keeping it simple.

 For your party, I recommend buying (or making) three of the following options: